TalixAI/Elo/README.md

 **Join the Discussion:** Participate in discussions, propose new ideas, and collaborate with other contributors.

-# Documentation

-Comprehensive documentation is available in the Docs folder.
-Please refer to it for detailed information on the Percival System architecture, the Pii model, and how to contribute.

 # License

 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.